 How to Dismiss an Employee

-In most cases, when it comes to dismissing an employee, employment standards do not require an employer to give reason for termination.
-While this is applicable to most dismissals, there are certain situations where an employer cannot terminate an employee, even with severance pay.
+There are certain situations where an employer cannot terminate an employee, even with termination pay and severance pay.
 We always advise employers to seek advice before dismissing an employee.

-- Give written notice of termination following the legal obligation of employers to provide adequate notice period; this is based on an employee’s length of employment
+- Give written notice of termination in accordance with the legal obligation of employers to provide an adequate notice period; under employment standards, this is based on an employee’s length of employment

-- Provide termination pay (also known as severance pay) if dismissal occurs without notice
+- Provide termination pay (also known as pay in lieu of notice) if dismissal occurs without notice

-- Ensure that employment contracts clearly state the terms and conditions for termination clauses; this should meet the minimum standards set out by employment standards regulations
+- Ensure that employment contracts have a clear termination clause that meets the minimum standards under employment standards regulations

-- Refuse a positive reference—it is advised for employers to confirm their previous employees’ dates of employment, position, title, and responsibilities without further comment
+- Refuse a positive reference—it is advised for employers to confirm their former employees’ dates of employment, position, title, and responsibilities without further comment

-- Assume just cause without proof of reasonable grounds to terminate an employee
+- Assume just cause to terminate without notice, unless you have proof of serious misconduct

-- Misinform employees of their termination package; the terms and conditions should be clearly stated in your employment contract
+- Misinform employees of their termination package; termination entitlements should be clearly stated in your employment contract

-In addition to fully terminating an employee, a dismissal can occur if an employee resigns in response to organizational changes.
-This is known as a constructive dismissal.
-Specifically, this may occur when an employer significantly changes a fundamental employment term or condition without actual or implied consent.
-Constructive dismissals also refer to a series of small changes that, with time, affect an employee’s work and ultimately leads to resignation.
-This area of the law is complex and we advise clients to ask for legal help to avoid any challenges.
+In addition to fully terminating an employee, a constructive dismissal can occur if an employee resigns in response to a change to their job.
+Specifically, this may occur when an employer significantly changes a fundamental employment term or condition without the employee’s actual or implied consent.
+Constructive dismissals can also result from a series of small changes that, when added together, affect an employee’s work and ultimately lead to resignation.
+This area of the law is complex, and we advise clients to ask for legal help to avoid any challenges.